-How does the Road Traffic Act 1988 affect claimants?
+How does the Road Traffic Act 1988 affect injury claims?

 Making a successful road traffic accident compensation claim requires the claimant to prove that the defendant's actions fell below the acceptable standard of a road user, and that these actions caused the claimant's injuries.